How to Scale Quality: The Delivery System That Works Without You

 Structure:

-• Verification criteria (what gets checked at this gate)
+List verification criteria (what gets checked at this gate).

-How to use it: Create one checklist per quality gate.
-Every deliverable passes through these checklists before moving forward.
-Over time, add new criteria as you discover what matters.
+How to use it: create one checklist per quality gate so every deliverable passes through these checklists before moving forward, and add new criteria over time as you discover what really matters.

 Training Module Builder